Strategic Support Systems and Services to Overcome Barriers to Completion

 Over 40% of today’s entering students are first-generation, but they still complete college at lower rates than their peers.
 The pandemic has had a significant impact on this population of students — many of whom already have multiple obstacles to overcome.
 How do we help first-generation students find value in attending college and completing their degrees?

-Gather your colleagues from across campus and join our presenter on Wednesday, November 30, 2022, as she shares how vital it is to reimagine how to serve your diverse first-generation students, help them strategize on how their college experiences connect to the achievement of their overall personal and professional goals, and create a value to degree completion.
-She will focus on the student — their goals and passions and helping them center the value and meaning of their collegiate experience first, which in turn will lead to post-graduation success.
+Gather your colleagues from across campus and join our presenter as she shares how vital it is to reimagine how to serve your diverse first-generation students, help them strategize on how their college experiences connect to the achievement of their overall personal and professional goals, and create a value to degree completion.
+She focuses on the student — their goals and passions and helping them center the value and meaning of their collegiate experience first, which in turn will lead to post-graduation success.

 At the conclusion of the 90-minute online training, you will be able to: